george-hawkins/japanese/README.md

 ![blurry kobo furigana](images/blurry-kobo-furigana.png)

-I could DeDRM the book (which is a positive) and found that the pages are an amazingly tiny 764x1200 - even if you assume the diminutive [tankōbon](https://en.wikipedia.org/wiki/Tank%C5%8Dbon) size of 4.3x6.7" that's around 180dpi, i.e. well short of the 300dpi to 600dpi you'd expect for any kind of reasonable print quality.
+I could de-DRM the book (which is a positive) and found that the pages are an amazingly tiny 764x1200 - even if you assume the diminutive [tankōbon](https://en.wikipedia.org/wiki/Tank%C5%8Dbon) size of 4.3x6.7" that's around 180dpi, i.e. well short of the 300dpi to 600dpi you'd expect for any kind of reasonable print quality.

 > **Update:**
 >